Your IP: Unknown · Your Status: ProtectedUnprotectedUnknown

 RSA encryption is not the best encryption algorithm for security or efficiency, so its future is rather bleak.

-Traditional computers would take 300 trillion years to break RSA encryption, but quantum computers could do it in 10 seconds.
-Since such computers don’t exist yet, you’d think RSA encryption is good for now.
+Traditional computers would take 300 trillion years to break RSA encryption.
+However, the emergence of quantum computing makes it possible in just 10 seconds.
+Since such computers aren’t yet widely available, you’d think RSA encryption is good for now.
 But it’s not the only thing pointing to the bleak future of the RSA algorithm.

 According to the National Institute of Standards and Technology recommendations, RSA encryption with 2048-bit encryption keys is safe to use until the end of 2030.
 While you can always choose the 4096-bit key length that would stay relevant a bit longer, longer keys are not sustainable.